Peer Assisted Study Support (PASS)

 PASS study groups are led by students who have successfully passed the course.
 You meet for one hour a week, working together in groups to consolidate understanding, reinforce key concepts, and develop effective study strategies.

-The benefits of PASS
+Benefits of PASS

 PASS groups help you gain extra skills and understanding—research proves that studying with others can improve your grades.
 Weekly study groups encourage 'active learning': working with others to discuss course material, practise problem solving, and develop study skills.